 Pro-tip: if you are looking to make the most of your visit, and be respectful of monks that live on-site, we have put together some helpful information here.

-Stockton is rich with history dating back to the Gold Rush.
+Stockton is rich with a history dating back to the Gold Rush.
 To celebrate this history, and the current resurgence of Downtown Stockton, we suggest taking the free Walk With Weber audio tour.
-All you need is a smart phone to access this free, in-depth history via professionally produced audio clips.
+All you need is a smartphone to access this free, in-depth history via professionally produced audio clips.
 Narrated by retired Downtown Stockton Alliance ambassador and historian Manuel Laguna, the sights, sounds, and historic buildings will come to life.

 University Park is a great example of the peaceful beauty that resides in Stockton.
 Home of the Stockton Campus of California State University Stanislaus, University Park has created a beautiful campus that includes a one-mile discovery trail highlighting stunning architecture, art, and the elegance of nature.
 Additionally, the World Peace Rose Garden features stunning varieties of roses along with messages of peace from local school-aged children and others throughout the world.
 The campus is free and open to the public from sunrise to sunset daily.

-Pro Tip: find the small box on the west side of the garden where you can leave your own message of peace that will be shared online.
+Pro Tip: Find the small box on the west side of the garden where you can leave your own message of peace that will be shared online.

 University of the Pacific is used to being near the top of many lists.
 It is the first chartered University in California, the first Conservatory of Music west of the Mississippi, and consistently ranks among the most beautiful college campuses in the country.
 Taking a stroll through the open campus will remind you of ivy league schools on the east coast.
 University of the Pacific's brick and ivy covered buildings and lush greenery create prime spots for taking photos.
-It is truly one of the most Instagram worthy spots in Stockton.
+It is truly one of the most Instagram-worthy spots in Stockton.